sergiotales1/CS/math-for-computer-science/chapter_4/notes.md

 then b is the multiplicative inverse of a

+## In modular arithmetic

+We use the multiplicative inverse to find the number which, when multiplied by a, is congruent to 1 modulo nn — that is, it leaves a remainder of 1 when divided by nn.

 # How to decrypt Turing's code

 We found that m\*k-1 is congruent to m which means that both divided by p share the same remainder.
 Therefore to know what m is we just need to check the REM(m\*k-1, p)

+# Coprime

+Integers a and b are relatively prime if their greatest common divisor (gcd) is 1.
+This means they share no common prime factors.